Carly07/the_gin_shed/README.md

 `git clone https://github.com/Carly07/the_gin_shed`

-3. If needed, Upgrade pip locally with
+3. If needed, upgrade pip locally with
 `pip install --upgrade pip`

 4. Install all required modules with the command